You Are What You Think – Where to Go From There

 Just as fish don’t recognize the water they’re swimming in we often don’t recognize the mental environment we’re living inside of.

-There is constant commentary of assumptions, judgments and subtle narratives running just beneath the surface of our awareness.
+There is constant commentary of assumptions, judgments, criticisms and subtle narratives running just beneath the surface of our awareness.

-I invite you to playfully consider something: If your life were a bus, taking you on multiple journeys over the years, who or what is driving the bus of your life?
+I invite you to playfully consider this: If your life were a bus, taking you on multiple journeys over the years, who or what is driving the bus of your life?

 Is it conscious awareness or, to use a Buddhist phrase, is it “monkey mind”?
-The monkey in your mind is chattering away deploying well-worn thought patterns, old habits, unquestioned beliefs, judgments, fear mongering, critical self-narratives, creating constant distractions and more.
+The monkey in your mind is chattering away deploying well-worn thought patterns, old habits, unquestioned beliefs, judgments, fear mongering, critical self-narratives, all of which create constant distractions and more.

-Important questions are - is this monkey mind taking you where you actually want to go?
+Important reflective questions are - Is this monkey mind taking you where you actually want to go?
 Do you know where you want to go?

 The Real Purpose of Mindfulness

 There’s a common misperception about the practice of mindfulness.
-People often think the goal is to feel better, more calm, clear and at ease.
+Those new to mindfulness often think the goal is to feel better, more calm, clear and at ease.
 And yes, sometimes all that can happen.

-But the deeper truth is that the purpose of mindfulness practice is to understand the nature of your own mind.
+But the deeper purpose is that the practice of mindfulness is to understand the nature of your own mind.
 To see clearly what’s happening in your internal environment, how it’s happening(with intention or by default) and the impact it’s having on you and that which you come in contact with.

-As our awareness grows, so does our responsibility.
-We begin to see how we interpret events, how we jump to conclusions quickly creating meaning, and how we reinforce well-worn mental loops.
-And then we realize maybe it’s time to become our own bus driver, like the well-known children’s song advises, invite the monkey to “move on back, move on back.”
+As our awareness grows (that idea of seeing who or what is driving the bus of our life), so does our responsibility.
+We begin to notice how we interpret events, how we jump to conclusions, how we reinforce well-worn mental loops, how we beat ourselves up over the darnedest things.
+And then we realize maybe it’s time to become our own bus driver!
+Like the well-known children’s song advises, invite the monkey to “move on back, move on back.”

-We may not be able to control everything life brings our way but with our hands on the steering wheel of our life we can choose how we meet life stuff.
+We may not be able to control everything life brings our way but with our hands now on the steering wheel of our life we can choose how we meet life’s stuff.

 Pause.
 Notice.